 Once a faculty member judges that an offense has occurred, the instructor must normally notify the student in writing of the charge of an academic integrity violation and the reasons for the charge within two days of the alleged violation being discovered.
 This notification can occur via the student's college email address.
 If the student disputes the faculty member's finding, then the student has two working days to submit to the faculty member a written appeal of the charge.
 If, based on the student appeal, the faculty member determines that no violation has occurred, then the charge is dropped and the process ends.
 If the faculty member upholds the determination that a violation has occurred or if the student does not appeal, the faculty member then notifies the student and the Office of Academic Affairs via email, and forwards all documentation to Academic Affairs.
 The student can then appeal the decision to the Vice President of Academic Affairs (or his/her designee) in writing within five working days.
 The decision of the Vice President for Academic Affairs is final.
-No appeal will be entertained regarding the punitive consequences of an academic integrity violation, only whether the violation occurred.
-A record of offenses is maintained in the Office of Academic Affairs and the student's file.
+No appeal will be entertained regarding the punitive consequences of an academic Affairs and the student's file.